-After a reflective evening and excellent first night’s sleep at the Waikoloa Beach Marriott Resort & Spa I woke up ready to hit the road.
-I spent the morning at the South Kona Green Market, a small farmer’s market in the Kona area.
+After a reflective evening and an excellent first night's sleep at the Waikoloa Beach Marriott Resort & Spa, I woke up ready to hit the road.
+I spent the morning at the South Kona Green Market, a small farmer's market in the Kona area.

 I poked around and picked up a small breakfast consisting of a scone and the most delicious lilikoi juice ever, then I headed to Greenwell Farms for a tour.

 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you!).
 Opinions are always my own and I’ll never promote something I don’t use or believe in.
 Also as an Amazon Associate I earn from qualifying purchases.